DC 7712Hematologic & Lymphatic System38 CFR § 4.117

 A 0% rating requires: Asymptomatic, smoldering, or monoclonal gammopathy of undetermined significance (MGUS).
 A 100% rating requires: Symptomatic multiple myeloma.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Multiple myeloma?
+What happens at the C&P exam for Multiple myeloma?

 Get a Personalized Rating Analysis